 Knee and Leg Injuries

-Personal Injury Attorneys Serving Indianapolis and the Surrounding Areas
+Personal Injury Attorneys Serving Knee and Leg Injury Victims in Indianapolis and the Surrounding Areas

 Car accidents—especially those involving a frontal impact— are a common cause of trauma to the lower extremities.
 In most personal vehicles, both rear and front seat occupants are seated in a fairly restricted area—often only inches away from the nearest hard surface.
 On impact, the body continues to move forward even as the vehicle comes to an abrupt stop.
 While seat belts significantly reduce risk of death or serious injury, they do not always prevent the impact of the body with structures inside the vehicle.
 For example, it’s quite common for drivers (and passengers) to strike their knees on a dashboard causing injury to the patella or the posterior collateral ligament (the PCL).
 Some orthopedic surgeons refer to this injury as “dashboard knee.”